kumar8801/Clock/readme.txt

-this is a anaolog clock using only html,css and javascript
+this is a analog clock using only html,css and javascript